 The longest artificial grass nail you should need to use is an 8" plastic product made in the USA.
 This professional grade nail is designed to be installed with a rubber mallet or by hand depending on the soil density.
 It's a multi purpose spike that's ideal for landscape edging, fastening weed barrier fabric and some artificial grass applications where the substrate isn't too hard.
 The spiral construction allows for a friction fasten and hold and will not rust or deteriorate over time like other metal nails.

 The sole purpose of artificial grass nails is to hold the turf in place, while resisting sliding and lifting.
 They are usually only tacked around the perimeter and occasionally along seems as an extra measure to keep the grass down in addition to artificial grass glue.
 In installs where seams are in excess of 20 feet, the combination of glue and nails adds a little extra security to prevent the grass from shifting.

-The actual placing of the nail is similar to hammering a nail into wood, except you need to be more careful so you don't catch the grass blade under the nail head, or create a dent in the ground, which may be noticeable.
+The placing of the nail is similar to hammering into wood if it's been packed with a vibratory plate compactor.
+You need to be careful that you don't catch the grass blade under the nail head, or create a dent in the ground, which may be noticeable.
 In order to prevent pinching the grass under the nail head, ensure that you spread the grass blades as you get to the last couple swings of the hammer.
 Gently tap the nail so that the head of the nail sits snuggly against the backing of the artificial grass, and not further.